 - Housing costs are significantly lower in Metz, than in the residence halls of Atlanta.
 The housing cost will vary according to which dorm you are assigned.

-- If you have a housing contract on campus, Maleia Lewis, in the GTL Atlanta office, will provide you with a signed form so that you can break your contract without penalty.
+- If you have a housing contract on campus, Allie Crain, in GTL's Atlanta office, will provide you with a signed form so that you can break your contract without penalty.

 What to Bring

 You will receive guidance on what to pack during the mandatory orientations.
 Cookware and bed linens are provided.

 At the beginning of each semester, a "Swap Shop" will be hosted, during which time you will have the opportunity to choose items left behind by previous students, such as small appliances, fans, and cookware.

 There is also a textbook purchase process from previous semesters' students organized by the Georgia Tech-Lorraine staff.
 If you cannot find what you need, you can either bring your pre-purchased textbooks or have them shipped to the Georgia Tech-Lorraine campus building.

 Most graduate students stay in Résidence Edouard Branly graduate student housing.

 - If you will be coming to Metz with a partner or a family, you will need to rent an apartment.
 Our staff can advise, but know that the process is more complicated than renting an apartment in the U.S. Please contact us at GTL-France@gtl.gatech.edu for more information.
 Here are two local options:

 - Students staying two consecutive semesters or more, will be eligible for a French government housing subsidy.

 Please email Elise Bastien with your preference for housing.
 Please note that not everyone requesting a studio will get one.
 The number of studios available are extremely limited, and these will be assigned based on availability and on a first-come, first-served basis.